نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: The purpose of this research was to analyze the genre of the introduction section of research papers in the humanities, based on John Swales CARS model, and to show the potential inter-disciplinary differences regarding this model.
-To this end, the introductions of research papers in three disciplines of humanities, namely (1) Psychology; (2) Persian Literature; (3) Management, were analyzed based on the CARS model in terms of compliance with discursive moves and also the meaning and content expected in these moves and the steps related to them.
-The research aimed to explore discursive strategies employed in the introduction sections of research papers across various fields.
+purpose: The purpose of this research was to analyze the genre of the introduction section of research papers in the humanities, based on John Swales' CARS model, and to demonstrate the potential interdisciplinary differences related to this model.
+To this end, the introductions of research papers in three disciplines of the humanities—namely, (1) Psychology, (2) Persian Literature, and (3) Management—were analyzed using the CARS model.
+This analysis focused on compliance with discursive moves, as well as the expected meaning and content associated with these moves and their corresponding steps.
+The research aimed to explore the discursive strategies employed in the introduction sections of research papers across various fields.
 Additionally, the study examined whether there was a statistically significant variation in the frequency of adherence to genre-based discursive moves within the fields under investigation.

-Methodology: This research was designed as a mixed method to analyze the genre of research in the introduction section of research papers written in Persian Language, based on the CARS model and to investigate potential inter-disciplinary differences.
-The textual data of the research included the introduction section of papers in three different fields of humanities, listed above.
-In total, 45 papers were randomly selected from the indexed journals approved by the Ministry of Science in the last decade as a sample.
-The papers were analyzed in the qualitative section of this mixed method study using content analysis based on coding to identify the discursive moves and steps of the CARS model.
-Then, using the Likert scale, a score was given to each move as a variable, and the mean score of the moves in the quantitative section was calculated for each paper and compared with the Kruskal-Wallis statistical test in a cross-disciplinary manner.
+Methodology: This research was designed as a mixed-method study to analyze the genre of research in the introduction sections of research papers written in Persian, based on the CARS model, and to investigate potential interdisciplinary differences.
+The textual data for the research comprised the introduction sections of papers from three distinct fields of humanities, as previously mentioned.
+A total of 45 papers were randomly selected from indexed journals approved by the Ministry of Science over the past decade to serve as the sample.
+The papers were analyzed in the qualitative section of this mixed-method study using content analysis based on coding to identify the discursive moves and steps of the CARS model.
+Subsequently, a score was assigned to each move as a variable using the Likert scale.
+The mean score of the moves in the quantitative section was calculated for each paper and compared using the Kruskal-Wallis statistical test in a cross-disciplinary manner.

-Findings: The results of this study showed that compliance with the main discursive moves and obligatory and optional steps of the CARS model in the selected disciplines is significantly different.
-In relation to the first research question, papers in the management field had the highest compliance with this model.
-The first move (determining the scope of research) and the third move (filling the research gap) had the highest compliance in all three disciplines, and the second move (explaining the research gap) had the lowest compliance observed in all three fields.
-No evidence of compliance with the second step of the third move (introduction of the present research) was observed in any of the fields.
-In response to the second research question, a quantitative review of the research data showed that the average scores obtained in compliance with discursive moves in the introduction section in the management field in all three main moves are higher than the other two fields; in the second place is the field of psychology and then the field of Persian literature.
+Findings: The results of this study indicate that compliance with the primary discursive moves, as well as the obligatory and optional steps of the CARS model, varies significantly across the selected disciplines.
+In response to the first research question, papers in the management field demonstrated the highest level of compliance with this model.
+The first step (determining the scope of research) and the third step (addressing the research gap) exhibited the highest compliance across all three disciplines, while the second step (explaining the research gap) demonstrated the lowest compliance in each field.
+Furthermore, there was no evidence of compliance with the second component of the third step (introduction of the present research) in any of the disciplines.
+In response to the second research question, a quantitative review of the research data revealed that the average scores for compliance with discursive moves in the introduction section of the management field were higher than those in the other two fields.
+Following management, the psychology field ranked second, while Persian literature ranked third.

 کلیدواژهها [English]